dmarks2/liferay-plugin-intellij/documentation/vtl_ftl_files.md

 Implicit Theme Settings variables
 ---------------------------------

-If you have defined custom theme settings in your ```liferay-look-and-feel.xml``` those are are provided for code completion, too.
+If you have defined custom theme settings in your ```liferay-look-and-feel.xml``` those are provided for code completion, too.
 You can jump to the declaration in the ```liferay-look-and-feel.xml```.

 ![Freemarker Theme Settings](freemarker_theme_settings.png "Freemarker Theme Settings")